idleberg/vscode-nsis/README.md

 #### Drunken NSIS

-Fuzzy syntax completions are available through “Drunken NSIS”, which tries to iron out some of the inconsistencies of the NSIS language, for instance word order.
+Fuzzy syntax completions are available through “Drunken NSIS”, which tries to iron out some of the inconsistencies in the NSIS language, for instance word order.

 **Examples:**